 Rainbow Milk by Paul Mendez

 Paul Mendez’s first book has had a tremendous reception and I can’t count the number of times people have recommended this book to me over the past year!
-This intersectional story details the lives of Jesse McCarthy, dealing with his racial and sexual identities and reflecting on the Windrush Generation.
+This intersectional story details the lives of Jesse McCarthy, dealing with issues of race and sexuality and reflecting on the Windrush Generation.

 In his review, Andrew McMillan said this book was ‘Proof once more there can be no discussion of English history that isn’t also a discussion of blackness, queerness and class’ – and I couldn’t agree more!